FINE & PRACTICAL ARTS

 CERAMICS 2 (AR9069) 1.0 credit

 Ceramics 2 is for students working beyond their prior experience in shaping, glazing, and using the potter’s wheel.
+To be successful, it is recommended students complete Ceramics 1 before taking Ceramics 2.
 Note: This course can be taken multiple times for advanced study of the subject.

 PHOTOGRAPHY 2 (AR9049) 1.0 credit

 In this course students will expand on the knowledge and skills acquired in Photography 1.
 This course can be taken multiple times for advanced study of the subject.
 To be successful, it is required students complete and pass Photography 1 before taking Photography 2.

 SCULPTURE 1 (AR9109) Offered at Liberty High School 1.0 credit

 Students will be introduced to different styles of sculpture.
 They will work with a variety of materials such as wire, plastic, cardboard, paper to make hand on sculpture project.
 Students will be exposed to contemporary artists that are alive and working today to be inspired by them to create their own works of art.

 SCULPTURE 2 (AR9119) Offered at Liberty High School 1.0 credit

 “Students will continue their exploration of materials to create sculptural works of art.
 Emphasis will be placed on refining